bl1231/bilbomd/README.md

 ## Deployment

 Deploying BilboMD web app currently requires a couple of steps.
+These instructions are assuming you will deploy on `hyperion`, but the code shoudl be very portable.

 ## 1. Build and deploy the backend Docker services.